cufyorg/mmRPC/README.md

 Someone can use this project to create specification for a http service and not anything else and the specification still be a valid and compatible http.

-It is because of this goal, content encoding was chosen to be the widely used JSON format with the shape of the content controlled by the user of this project.

 Don't be intimidated by the number of modules or generators, these are optional helpers for the user to make use of the specification they wrote.